 1. use a strong password

 A strong password is extremely important as protection against Brute Force attacks.
 Bots and botnets use huge password databases for their "guessing games".
-These are bluntly tested.
-The more unusual and difficult your password is, the more likely it is that it will not appear in them.
+These are tried out bluntly.
+The more unusual and difficult your password, the greater the likelihood that it will not appear in it.

-The longer and more difficult your password is, the longer it will take bots to crack it if they also try to guess the password without a list.
+The longer and more difficult your password, the longer it will take bots to crack it if they also try to guess the password without a list.

-Your password should therefore contain various character combinations from the ...
+So your password should contain various combinations of characters from the ...